aragonzkresearch/blog/blogo-input/posts/nouns-tech.md

 If $N$ voters submitted valid proofs we call $(A_i,B_i,N_i,\pi_i)$, for $i\in[N]$, the values such voter sent to the VSC.

-A nullifier ensures uniqueness of the vote.
+A nullifier ensures the uniqueness of the vote.

 > **Future work**: Modify the design to allow vote recast (currently seen as the most effective anti-coercion measure).